-A set of hierarchical rules is established and used to determine the LULCCF category based on a certain percentage and taking into account the national forest definition as well (Annex-Figure 9).
+A set of hierarchical rules is established and used to determine the LULCCF category based on a certain percentage and taking into account the national forest definition as well (Figure 19).
 A single land use class is easier to classify, but it becomes challenging when there is a combination of two or more land use classes within the area of interest.
 Thus, this is where the hierarchical rules are important to determine the land use.
 Any sampling unit that has 30% of tree canopy cover is considered a forest, according to the national forest definition, even if it has more than 20% of settlements, crops or other land use, the forest has priority.

-In the case the sampling unit was classified as forest land and different forest types were present in the sampling unit, a majority rule was used in this case, i.e. the largest forest class is chosen.
+In the case the sampling unit is classified as forest land and different forest types are present in the sampling unit, a majority rule is used, i.e. the largest forest class is the winner.

-Annex-Figure 9: Decision tree for the attribution of the LULCCF category based on the percentage cover of the elements present in the sampling unit of 1 ha.
+Figure 19: Decision tree for the attribution of the LULCCF category based on the percentage cover of the elements present in the sampling unit of 1 ha.

-iv.
+ix.
 Analysis

-Applying the methodology described in Olofsson $et~al.~(2014)^{19}$, the estimations of the areas corresponding to land-use and land-cover change categories, more specifically the activity data for deforestation, in the framework of this stratified random sampling approach (based on the visual assessment of the 1 ha plots) are based on assessments of area proportions.
+Applying the methodology described in Olofsson et al. (2014)20, the estimations of the areas corresponding to land-use and land-cover change categories, more specifically the activity data for deforestation, in the framework of this stratified random sampling approach (based on the visual assessment of the 1 ha plots) are based on assessments of area proportions.
 A sample error matrix is constructed where the map classes (h=1, 2,...,q) are represented by rows and the reference data (k=1, 2,...,q) by columns.